 Instead of rolls or batts, spray foam insulation is sprayed directly onto the surface for insulation.
-This foam is made from several composite materials and conforms to the shape around it.
+This foam is made from numerous composite materials and conforms to the shape around it.
 Spray foam insulation can offer some of the highest R-Values, averaging 3.5 to 8 per inch.

 Can You Have Too Much Insulation?

 While it seems correct to assume that more insulation means higher energy efficiency, there’s such a thing as too much insulation.
 Excessive insulation can encourage mold growth and trap other airborne particles within the fibers.
 Unless you’re experienced with evaluating and installing home insulation, it’s best to leave the job to a professional.

 Professional installation ensures an even distribution throughout your attic, from the center of the floor to the spots closest to the roof.
 This consistent layer will give your home the best layer of protection.
 If you’re considering installing more attic insulation in the U.S., look for technicians that can evaluate your existing insulation.
 They’ll be able to justify why your home needs however many additional inches of insulation.

 Considering the Pros and Cons of Ductless Heating Systems

 Have you found out about ductless heating and cooling systems?
 They’re known for their impressive efficiency, but are they as awesome as they appear?
 Discover the positives and negatives of ductless mini-splits to assist in the decision if going ductless is the right move for your household in...
 Continue reading

 Should I Insulate My Basement Ceiling and Walls?